 Clein continues: “The easy blending of promotion and principle […] reduces social justice to a predilection used to reveal personality in a celebrity profile, as flimsy as personal style.
 This is perfect for huge corporations, which would like the status quo of capitalism maintained, but definitely don’t mind a few Instagram posts about diversity.”

 Inspired by a Barbie doll called Princess of South Africa, Shudu, is regarded as the world’s first virtual supermodel, with an Instagram following of over 214,000.
 British fashion photographer Cameron-James Wilson created Shudu in 2017 to promote diversity in the modelling world.
 He creates evocative and engaging Instagram posts: from rich tribal imagery to modern collaborations and powerful pop-cultural characterisations.

-Cameron-James Wilson comments: “[Shudu] represents a lot of the real models of today.
+In an interview published in Harper’s Bazaar, Cameron-James Wilson comments: “[Shudu] represents a lot of the real models of today.
 There’s a big kind of movement with dark skin models, so she represents them and is inspired by them.”
-Shudo has been praised by some but has also stoked controversy, as she is also seen as “a fake rendering of a woman of colour taking up space in an industry where real women of colour already struggle to find a platform.”
+Shudo has been praised by some but has also stoked controversy, as she is also seen as “a fake rendering of a woman of colour taking up space in an industry where real women of colour already struggle to find a platform”.